FAQs

 Why are you both a doula & a therapist?

-I have a strong passion for supporting new & expecting parents, as well as reproductive health care.
-In both roles, I am able to support people where they are and find empowerment in their journeys.
-Social justice is also a central component and I hope to advocate for this in a variety of ways.
-I will always support your choices and uplift your voice throughout our time together!
-Trauma-informed and LGBTQ+ affirming care is always a priority in my work.
+I have a strong passion for supporting new & expecting parents, as well as reproductive health care in general.
+In both roles, I get to support people where they are and help them find empowerment in their journeys.
+Social justice is a central component in this work and I hope be an advocate in a variety of ways.
+Trauma-informed and LGBTQ+ affirming care is always a priority.
+In our time together, I aim to support your choices and uplift your voice!

 Can you be both my doula & my therapist?